 I pulled the remnants of the dead joint out of the fork on the table and flicked it into the trash can.
 “For the record, you’ve always been better at doing substances.
 You were the one who introduced me to LSD, remember?”

 Funny, how that whole side of her would disappear in her essay.
 The Nevaeh in that piece admits to smoking and taking Adderall but never once mentions the other stuff she introduced me to.
 If there’s one thing you should take away from this whole saga, it’s that stories — no matter how true they are — only contain a fraction of what really happened.

 “Right,” Nevaeh slid out of her seat with the reluctant grace of a slouchy ballerina.
 “Fine, I guess I’ll get us some sparkling wine.
 Meet me at the beach in thirty?”

 “For sure.”
 I took my NipNop company card from my wallet phone case and slid it over to her.
 “Get me some pink moscato, please.
 I’m in a basic bitch kind of mood tonight.”

 An hour later, the two of us sat facing the churning waves, two bottles of Barefoot Bubbly between us.
 We’d laid one of my grandmother’s floral bedsheets down on the sand; my feet stuck off the edge, half-buried in the powdery white stuff.
-A thin but bright sliver of moon illuminated the beach, making it seem like a pale, foreign land.
+The sky was a dreamy mix of pink and yellow and blue, the fiery red sun sinking into the waves.
 No one was there aside from the two of us.